We will give you the tools you need to get your ideas across more clearly – no matter what you write.

 ...and much more.

-Effective writing is an ideal companion to our Top 20 grammar mistakes and how to fix them and Proofreading courses if you need more of the basics.
-Once you've done the Effective writing course, you might also want to go further into Writing for the web, PR writing, Feature writing for digital or print media or Blogging.
+Effective writing is an ideal companion to our Top 20 Grammar Mistakes and how to fix them and Proofreading courses if you need more of the basics.
+Once you've done the Effective writing course, you might also want to go further into Writing for the Web or PR Writing.

 If you sat down and did the course in one sitting, it would take approximately 2-3 hours to complete.
 However, the exercises and quizzes we include mean it can take longer.
 You can work at your own pace, and dip in and out of the course as often as you want, and go back to sections to really make sure you've understood.
 If you have any queries at all, you are very welcome to get in touch with the trainer as often as you want.

 We set a 4 week deadline from the point you receive your enrolment information.
 If you need longer though, you just need to let us know.
 The course covers:

 Thinking before you write

 - Who are you writing for?